KeboHQ/Kebo-Twitter-Feed/readme.txt

 5. An example of how the Widget fits into the design of a theme automatically.

 == Changelog ==

+= 1.1.1 =
+* Bug Fix: Changed how we sanitize/validate the 'Style' option in the Widget.
+We now test it against being a numerical value, instead of filtering it for HTML.

 = 1.1.0 =
 * Note: Removed inline javascript from view files into functions.
 If you are using custom View files, you can safely remove the inline javascript after updating.
 There is a small edit to the end of the lists view file to ensure the media javascript is output.